 The New Mayo Clinic Diet’s flexible meal plans not only fit into any lifestyle, but they are healthy and easy to plan for.
 With easy-to-find ingredients that are light on your wallet, combined with quick prep times, you’ll be saving money and eating delicious meals while losing weight.
 Plus, the New Mayo Clinic Diet features a food tracker, so you can document all your meals.

-Our team of dietitians have developed six different meal plans which allow you to find and follow an eating style that suits your taste and diet preferences.
-The new Simple meal plan is designed to make eating well as easy and affordable as possible.
-Using just a few shortcut ingredients, the Simple meal plan is filled with quick meals that cost less but still taste great!
+Our team of dietitians have developed five different meal plans which allow you to find and follow an eating style that suits your taste and diet preferences.
+The Original meal plan is designed to make eating well as easy and affordable as possible.
+Using just a few shortcut ingredients, the Original meal plan is filled with quick meals that cost less but still taste great!